 In addition to the tapering, adding a part or parts can add dimension and the style your own, but where you start your part is all about your brows.
 "All shapes look great with tapered fros, and a side part is always a great way to accentuate your afro.
 You can part it anywhere from the beginning of your eyebrow to the arch of your eyebrow," says Friend.

 How To Care For a TWA

 For more low-maintenance naturals, a tapered afro at first glance could feel like too much of a time commitment, but tapering can be as subtle or as structured as you like.
 Talk with your stylist about your ideal salon visit frequency to select a tapered TWA that works for you.
 Like any natural hairstyle, moisture and hydration are key.
 "When caring for your TWA, it is important always to keep it moisturized to protect your ends from future damage after your chop,” Thompson and Wilson tell Byrdie.

 The duo recommends keeping an oil that protects the hair and stimulates the scalp on standby.
 An oil infused with peppermint oil is at the top of their list to help stimulate the scalp and promote healthy new growth for those transitioning from processed to natural hair.
-In addition to a stimulating oil, all of our experts recommend building a washday routine with a line of products made for curly and coily hair types is a must.
-One more must-have Friend recommends is a microfiber towel to remove excess what without disrupting the hair cuticle.
+In addition to a stimulating oil, all of our experts recommend building a wash day routine with a line of products made for curly and coily hair types.
+One more must-have Friend recommends is a microfiber towel to remove excess water without disrupting the hair cuticle.

 Choosing to go for a TWA can feel like a big step, because let's face it—it is.
 But, with the right stylist, a haircut that suits your face shape, and a hydrating wash day routine, you'll be well on your way to giving your teeny weeny afro all the love and affection it rightfully deserves.